 Including: A forest afire with the red and orange of dimming light.
 A winter scene bleak but for the rays of the majestic sun shining through empty branches.
 A singular spring ball of sunlight dancing on the yellow colors of re-birthing shrubbery.
 A purple explosion of rain drenched trees and perhaps a light shining through the mind of an artist.

 Edward was a man slipping into dementia, frail and weak, but with the love of his life by his side, living a meager but happy life, frequently walking the short distance to one of American’s best zoos and Forest parks.
 He was painting his last moments of self expression on to wooden scraps with the remnants of personal artistic experience.
 His legacy has yet to be written so fresh off his departure from the vessel that carried his name.
 There is something enriching about absorbing the spirit of an Artist and to honestly discover the essence of what they were trying tell us.

 For more on the Story.… The Widow and the Paintings

 Dumpster Archeology Update#

-After I created this blog post, it was read by the editor of All the Art magazine in St Louis.
-Based on the story I wrote 700 word version, that was published in the 2018 Spring Issue (read here).
+After I created this blog post, it randomly was read by the editor of All the Art magazine in St Louis.
+I then wrote a 700 word version of this story, that was published in the 2018 Spring Issue (read here).

 Jane Menges continues to live in the same apartment.
 I visit from time to time and catch her in the garden working on the flowers.
-I help her with the hose and we sit by a little tree on the “new bench”…as her husband’s hand built one sits alone in the back… and talk about how hard it is for her to get groceries.
-She never remembers me at first … then calls me the “the trash guy” and we are back.
-Jane is losing her mind too and I can’t help to wonder when she finally leaves that apartment, alive or dead, if the remaining paintings will join the others at the dumpster, or be treasured by someone else.
+I help her with the hose and we sit under a little tree under the “new bench”…as her husband’s hand built one sit in the back now… and talk about how hard it is for her to get groceries.
+She never remembers me at first then… calls me the “the trash guy” and we are back.
+She has dementia too.
+I can’t help to wonder when she finally leaves that apartment, alive or dead, if the remaining paintings will join the others at the dumpster, or be treasured by someone.